Sri Lankan diaspora: Italy

 Sud-Est), call centres, video-shops, traditional food shops and minimarkets.
+Nadeesha Uyangoda is a Sri Lanka-born journalist who has called for second-generation Italian immigrants to be better represented at all levels of politics.

 Many Sinhalese have migrated to Italy since the 1970s.
 Italy was attractive to the Sinhalese due to perceived easier employment opportunities and entry, compared to other European countries.